quishqa/PyChEmiss/README.md

 ### Expected Runtime

-In a desktop computer it takes 30 seconds to run.
+For a WRF domain with 150 x 100 points and for hourly emission for ten days, in a "normal" laptop it took 30 seconds to run.